Lagos, IFC Sign Agreement on Infrastructure, Revenue Generation - THISDAYLIVE

 “We welcome IFC’s support and are confident that signing this memorandum will translate into viable infrastructure projects, expertise building and better access to financing for the benefit of all Lagos residents.”

-Essien said the program essentially supports efforts to build inclusive, safe, resilient, and sustainable cities that open new markets, and create opportunities for all, revealing that a total of $13.5 Billion had been invested over the last 15 years across more than 70 countries through the initiative.
+Essien said the programme essentially supports efforts to build inclusive, safe, resilient, and sustainable cities that open new markets, and create opportunities for all, revealing that a total of $13.5 billion had been invested over the last 15 years across more than 70 countries through the initiative.

 “Today’s announcement is only a first step in the building of a long term strategic partnership with the largest municipality in Sub-Saharan Africa.
 Our objective is to support Lagos State’s efforts through IFC’s Cities Initiative to improve living conditions, expand and renew its infrastructure, and help reinforce Lagos’s position as an attractive investment destination — and by extension Nigeria’s position.”